Who Is Sean Strickland's Girlfriend? Is 'Tarzan' Currently Dating?

 “As much as I like being single and getting all [redacted] with you guys, my girl she makes me a truly better man and baby, I thank you for that.”

-If you are interested in who Strickland’s opponent in the main event at UFC 293, Israel Adesanya is dating, then check out our article on who Israel Adesanya’s girlfriend is.
+Life couldn’t be much better right now for Sean Strickland.
+Not only is he the UFC Middleweight Champion, but he is in a loving relationship with his girlfriend outside of the octagon too.
+If you are interested in who Strickland’s former opponent, Israel Adesanya is dating, then check out our article on who Israel Adesanya’s girlfriend is.

 Be sure to claim the various sports betting apps and UFC free bets available on the SportsLens site ahead of Strickland’s next fight.